Home >

 Offshore Wind Farms

-• Example Projects: Notable offshore wind farms employing torque motor technology include the Horns Rev Wind Farm in Denmark and the London Array in the UK.
+Example Projects: Two major examples of torque motors in an offshore wind farm setup are the Horns Rev Wind Farm in Denmark and the London Array in the UK.

 Onshore Wind Turbines